Mari Elka Pangestu

 Pangestu has had extensive policy-making experience in Indonesia.
-Following her period as Minister for Trade, in a cabinet reshuffle in October 2011 she was appointed to the newly created position of minister of Tourism and Creative Economy, a post she held until the term of the administration of president Susilo Bambang Yudhoyono finished on 20 October 2014.
+Following her period as Minister for Trade, in a cabinet reshuffle in October 2011, she was appointed to the newly created position of minister of Tourism and Creative Economy, a post she held until the term of the administration of President Susilo Bambang Yudhoyono finished on 20 October 2014.

 Early life and education

-Born in Jakarta, Pangestu obtained her bachelor's and master's degrees from the Australian National University, and her Doctorate in economics from the University of California at Davis, United States, in 1986.
+Born in Jakarta, Pangestu obtained her bachelor's and master's degrees in economics from the Australian National University, and her Doctorate in economics from the University of California at Davis, United States, in 1986.

 Career in academia

 Earlier in her career, Pangestu worked at the Centre for Strategic and International Studies (CSIS) in Jakarta and was active over a long period in various trade forums such as PECC.
-She also served as an instructor in the Faculty of Economics & Business in the University of Indonesia.
+She also served as an instructor in the Faculty of Economics & Business at the University of Indonesia.
 She is widely published in the Indonesian and international media.
 She serves on the Board of External Editors of the Asian Journal of Business (University of Michigan) and Bulletin of Indonesian Economic Studies (produced by the Indonesia Project at the Australian National University).
 She also served as co-coordinator of the Task Force on Poverty and Development for the United Nations Millennium Project.

 After finishing her term as a minister Pangestu resumed regular activities in the Centre for Strategic and International Studies in Jakarta as well as serving as a professor in international economics in the Economics Faculty at the University of Indonesia.

 Political career

-Pangestu is the first female Indonesian with Chinese descent to hold a cabinet position in Indonesia.
-After her appointment to the new cabinet position of Tourism and Creative Economy she spent time explaining the approach of the government towards fostering creative sectors of the economy in a number of statements.
+Pangestu is the first female Indonesian of Chinese descent to hold a cabinet position in Indonesia.
+After her appointment to the new cabinet position of Tourism and Creative Economy, she spent time explaining the approach of the government towards fostering creative sectors of the economy in several statements.

 The initial listing of the 14 sub-sectors included in the scope of the creative economy part of the Ministry was the following: